anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: So is cheerfulness, or a good temper, the more it is spent, the more remains.
+Quote: He that respects himself is safe from others; he wears a coat of mail that none can pierce.

-By: Ralph Waldo Emerson
+By: Henry Wadsworth Longfellow